Bandwidth/bandwidth.github.io/messaging/callbacks/messageEvents.md

   * For example, you will get an HTTP callback when your message is delivered, or blocked.
 In addition, you will get an event for any kind of Delivery Receipt that the destination carrier sends back, regarding the delivery of your message.
 * For each message sent, you **will** receive either (but not both) a [Message Delivered](msgDelivered.md) or [Message Failed](messageFailed.md) event.
   * It is essential to check the direction of the message in the callback you receive.
 For example, if your use case depends on responding to inbound messages, you do not want to respond to an outbound message callback.
 This could create a loop of messages being sent from your account as you continuously respond to outbound message callbacks.

-* ⚠️ Important note about MMS and Group Messages.
-MMS and Group messages **don’t** currently support delivery receipts.
-However, you will still receive a message delivered event when the message is sent.
-For _only MMS and Group Messages_ this means that your message has been handed off to the Bandwidth core network, but has not been confirmed at the downstream carrier.
-We are actively working to support true delivery receipts for the v2 Messaging API.
+* ⚠️  Delivery receipts are now supported for MMS & Group Messaging.
+During this beta phase, you will need to request this functionality to be enabled on your account.
+Once enabled you will need to support all three possible callback events for MMS (Message Delivered, Message Failed, & Message Queued callbacks)

 | Event                                      | Direction | Description                                                                      |
 |:-------------------------------------------|:----------|:---------------------------------------------------------------------------------|